 Most important issues

-Respondents were asked which of the eight issues would be most important for deciding their vote.
-The economy is the top-rated issue, followed by abortion policy, and immigration, with Medicare and Social Security as fourth most important, as shown in Table 10.
+Respondents were asked which of eight issues would be most important for deciding their vote.
+The economy is the top-rated issue by a large margin, followed by abortion policy and immigration, as shown in Table 14.

 Among registered voters